JustSleightly/SleightlyBall/README.md

 <blockquote>

+This also affects your orbit radius, but the radius may be scaled differently than your hand anchor distance depending on your initial set radius.

-If FBT Mode is enabled, this also affects foot anchors.
+If FBT Mode is enabled, this also affects foot anchors and foot orbits.

 Adds one dedicated float (8 memory) to your expression parameters.